Qwertazertl0/uiuc-sp19-cs126-final-project/DEVELOPMENT.md

 	* Framerate problems and inconsistent crackling in audio?
 	* May need to decouple game physics from update loop (how?)
 	* Slow state creation; need to create once and "store" the state
+	* Polygon draw issues in release
+	* Jump limit state does not save

  * Game:
 	* Continue fine tuning physics and feel